lwjglgamedev/zvk/README.md

 ## Comments are welcome

 Suggestions and corrections are more than welcome (and if you do like it please rate it with a star).
 Please send them using the discussion forum and make the corrections you consider in order to improve the book.
+Please consider that I also just started with Zig!.

 If you find something confusing, or you would like something clarified in the book, please [submit an issue](https://github.com/lwjglgamedev/zvk/issues/new/choose) on GitHub.